feliperezende/feliperezende.github.io/_posts/2013-02-28-ffmpeg-on-ec2.markdown

 tags : [ec2, linux, ffmpeg]
 ---

-This article explains how to install fffmpeg on a EC2 instance.
+This article explains how to install ffmpeg on a EC2 instance.

 # Setup
 SSH into your instance and become root